 After going through the list of many hotels in Abu Dhabi, I decided to book my three-night stay with One to One Hotel – The Village.
 I can’t remember why I booked this hotel out of all those hotels available at some extra money, but I regretted my decision as soon as I entered my room.

 I took a bus ride from Dubai to Abu Dhabi.
-It took us more than two and a half hour to reach there in an AC bus.
-It was a hot day and as soon as we reach Abu Dhabi bus station and got out of the bus, I started sweating.
+It took us more than two and a half hour to reach there It was a hot day and as soon as we reached Abu Dhabi bus station and got out of the bus, I started sweating.

 One to One Hotel – The Village is located about 2km from Abu Dhabi central bus station.
 As I usually prefer walking such short distance, I started walking.
 After walking for a few minutes on the main road, I entered a quiet area with hardly anyone outside.
 There were only a car or two passing by.
 After taking a few turns around, I reached my hotel.